Daniyal56/Data-Analysis/README.md

 # Data-Analysis
-In this dataset am analyzing the app of Google Play Store, like rating of apps.
+In this dataset am analyzing the app of Google Play Store, like rating of apps and else.